 I have been on NINE of Cynthia’s trips: Turkey several times, Peru, Bolivia, Thailand, Laos, Morocco, Mali and most recently Bhutan.
 You might ask why I keep returning!
 It’s because on each trip I arrive home having had the most incredible time.
 Always I’ve met interesting people, stayed in small, boutique hotels and visited the usual tourist sites, but because of Cynthia’s ability to strike up hard and fast friendships with her guides and drivers, hotel keepers, shop keepers, and crafts people, we experience an in-depth appreciation for the countries’ history, culture and especially of textile arts and crafts.Anne Duffey -Davis, CA

 This Turkey tour begins and ends in Istanbul.
 You will fly into Istanbul’s big new airport, with the Airport Code IST, not SAW, the old airport.
-Turkish Airlines has direct flights from San Francisco and Los Angeles, among other cities, and connects with partners United Airlines, etc.
+Turkish Airlines has direct flights from San Francisco, Seattle and Los Angeles, among other cities, and connects with partner airlines.

 You will need a travel visa (called an E-visa or Electronic Visa) to enter Turkey.
 This is usually quite an easy process, applied and paid for online, then printed out at home.
 The Turkish authorities offer visas-on-arrival in the Arrivals/Immigration Hall.
-If there is not a long line, it is very fast.
-Most people prefer the assurance of an E-visa, gotten online from home.
+This service is usually very fast but most people prefer the assurance of an E-visa, procured ahead of time, online from home.

 The latest visa info for Turkey will be sent closer to our departure time.
 Regulations and prices change often and vary with the citizenship of the traveler applying, so you’ll need the latest info.